aridoza/foundational-java/oop-java-lesson/06.interfaces-lesson/README.md

 #### Another Example

-Let's run through another example.
+Let's think through another example together as a class.
 Let's use a `Person` class that implements 3 different interfaces for various qualities like `Sentient`, `Sapient`, `Biped`, etc.

 <!--
 COMMENT (Brandi): What does this note mean?